 - Watch hands often obscure the screen

-Why you should buy this: A superb health tracker with basic fitness and smartwatch features, inside a classy, high-quality case.
+Why you should buy this: It's a superb health tracker with basic fitness and smartwatch features, inside a classy, high-quality case.

 Why we picked the Withings ScanWatch: Smartwatches tend to look like pieces of tech, mostly because of the touchscreen, but what if you want a smartwatch that looks more like a traditional watch?
 Well then, you want a hybrid smartwatch, which does away with the touchscreen but still includes smartphone connectivity for notifications and fitness tracking.

 It has a heart rate sensor, an ECG, and an Sp02 monitor.
-Like the Apple Watch, the ECG and Sp02 measurements aren’t everyday features, but on the ScanWatch they serve more of a purpose.
-It has a comprehensive sleep tracking capability and the Sp02 monitor can help identify sleep issues.
+The ECG and Sp02 measurements aren’t everyday features, but on the ScanWatch they serve more of a purpose.
+With comprehensive sleep tracking capability, the Sp02 monitor can help identify sleep issues.
 The ECG has continuous monitoring to warn against atrial fibrillation, and it’s the first wearable to be approved to use these features overnight, making it excellent for tracking and improving your sleep.